 Impacts of heart disease

 Studies prove that psychological distress does not always cause heart disease.
-Instead, both may arise (at least in part) from the same mechanism, said Dr. Jill Goldstein, a professor of psychiatry and medicine at Harvard Medical School and Executive Director of the Women, Heart and Brain Global Initiative at Massachusetts General Hospital.
+Instead, both may arise (at least in part) from the same mechanism, said Dr. Jill Goldstein, a professor of psychiatry and medicine at Harvard Medical School and Executive Director of the Women, Heart, and Brain Global Initiative at Massachusetts General Hospital.

-Common heart pain characteristics are pain in the chest that radiates to the shoulders or neck, cold sweat, shortness of breath, and palpitations.
+Common heart pain characteristics are a pain in the chest that radiates to the shoulders or neck, cold sweat, shortness of breath, and palpitations.
 However, some sufferers might have no symptoms at all.